sdiehl/wiwinwlh/tutorial.md

 operate over both unbounded and bounded data structures can inhabit the same type signatures and be composed without additional need to restructure their logic or force intermediate computations.
-Languages that attempt to bolt laziness onto a strict evaluation mode with often bifurcate classes of algorithms into ones that are had-adjusted to consume unbounded structures and mixing and matching between lazy vs strict processing often necessitates manifesting large intermediate structures in memory when such composition would "just work" in a lazy language.
+Languages that attempt to bolt laziness on to a strict evaluation model often bifurcate classes of algorithms into ones that are hand-adjusted to consume unbounded structures and those which operate over bounded structures.
+In strict languages mixing and matching between lazy vs strict processing often necessitates manifesting large intermediate structures in memory when such composition would "just work" in a lazy language.

 By virtue of Haskell being the only language to actually explore this point in the design space, knowledge about lazy evaluation can often be non-intuitive to the novice.
-This does reflect on the model itself, merely on the need for more instruction material.
+This does reflect on the model itself, merely on the need for more instruction material and research on optimizing lazy compilers.

 See: